 While plenty of online instructors promise you rock-hard six packs and toned torsos, the mental health benefits from workouts are just as impressive.
 A powerful depression fighter and anxiety anecdote, it’s been proven that endorphin-releasing exercise can be as affective a treatment as medication for mild to medium conditions.
-Even symptoms of ADHD, PTSD and stress can be dramatically eased by jumping around in lycra a few times a week.
+Even symptoms of ADHD and PTSD can be dramatically eased by donning the Lycras a few times per week.

 So what ya waiting for?
-Oh aye, our list.
+Oh yeah, the list.

 Most of our inclusions offer paid packages, but all provide enough demonstrations on their feeds to help get you moving for free.
 Mix and match, see what routines or instructors suit you best.
-Most of all, start enjoying the psychological and physical benefits of exercise; the majority of which can be carried out from the comfort of your own home or garden.
+Most of all, start enjoying the psychological and physical benefits of exercise.
+The majority of routines don’t require equipment and can be carried out from the comfort of your own home or garden.
 No gym fees.
 No un-wiped yoga mats.
-Wonderful.
+Less stress.

 Billed as an online gymnasium, GymCube offers a database of over 600 do-at-home workout vids.
-It’s a free sign-up, with newcomers encouraged towards the seven day Kick-Start challenge to determine current fitness levels, while setting realistic goals.
+It’s a free sign-up, with newcomers encouraged towards the seven day Kick-Start challenge that determines your current fitness levels, while setting realistic goals.
 With a range of difficulty settings, numerous coaches, an exercise library explaining each move, plus routines tailored to target specific areas, the Cube is a cracking spot for newbies to lay their fitness foundations.